Jürgen Möller: Life

 Möller was born and raised in Gotha.
-After his vocational training in A levels, he worked as an officer in the National People's Army and the Bundeswehr from 1979 to 2014.
+After his vocational training in A levels, he worked as an officer in the National People's Army and the Bundeswehr from 1979 to nihga 4.
 In the early 1990s, Möller started researching World War II in his free time, publishing from 2003 to 2007 in Arps Verlag Weißenfels.
 He retired in 2014, and has since devoted himself to writing a book as a military historian and assisting in the creation of military-historical reconstructions for the detection of explosive ordnance.
 Since 2010, Möller has published his research results on the American occupation of Central Germany in the context of the documentary series The End of the War in Central Germany 1945 at the publishing house Verlag Rockstuhl.
 He regularly presents his findings in lectures and as a consultant for television productions on the history of Central Germany.
 Möller researches worldwide, and has been particularly intrigued by finding the name of the last person to die in the war.
 The American war photographer Robert Capa's work The Picture of the Last Man to Die has provided the crucial clue that, 67 years after the war, the identity of the American soldier Raymond J. Bowman could be determined.
 Bowman was fatally shot by a German sniper on a balcony in Leipzig-Lindenau.

 In the 2017 special issue Concentration Camp Buchenwald Weimar April 1945 by Verlag Rockstuhl, Möller was able to prove scientifically who liberated the Buchenwald concentration camp based on American documents that contradicted previous findings; that units of the 4th US Armored Division had reached Buchenwald before the 6th US Armored Division, and thus triggered all other events that led to the final liberation of the Buchenwald concentration camp.

 Jürgen Möller is married and lives in Winkelhaid near Nuremberg.